collocations.org

 1. take liquid into the body

-I pulled the ring-top from the can and drank greedily.
+I opened the can and drank thirstily.

 down, up

-He filled a cup with water and drank it down in one gulp. | Drink up, and let''s go home.
+He filled a cup with water and drank it down in one gulp.

-VERB + DRINK
+VERB + drink

 Go and get yourself something to eat and drink.